Cognigy/Documentation/docs/en/docs/ai/flow-nodes/code/code.md

 ## Auto-completion in Code-Nodes Editor
 <div class="divider"></div>

-When using the  **"input."** operator in the Node Editor of a "Code-Node", all available input objects  will be automatically displayed e.g.
+When using the  **input.** operator in the Node Editor of a "Code-Node", all available input objects  will be automatically displayed e.g.

 question<br/>
 entryPoint<br/>